Mayooran1987/mixingsimulation/README.md

 ## Installation

-Any R user can install the development version of grabsampling package from [GitHub](https://github.com/) with just two lines of code:
+Any R user can install the development version of mixingsimulation package from [GitHub](https://github.com/) with just two lines of code:

 ``` r